 No. Absolutely not!

-But, knowing the tools that can help you scale your startup business is part of the struggle every beginner entrepreneur faces.
-Now you should have everything you need to get your business started, and, most-likely for a lower cost than you expected!
+Knowing the tools that can help you scale your startup business is part of the struggle every entrepreneur and business owner faces.
+Now you should have everything you need to get your business started, and, most likely for a lower cost than you expected!

 No more excuses to hold you back.
 Go do something awesome!